patmbee/fintech_2/README.md

-# Repo contains Machine Learning Projects
+# Repo of various machine learning projects
 - - -
 ## Table of Contents